nodejs/nodejs.org/apps/site/pages/en/blog/events/collab-summit-2024-dublin.md

 ### Documenting Dual Package Shipping Patterns

 - **Ecosystem Practices**: The discussion turned to documenting dual package shipping patterns and updating ecosystem practices.
-Filip mentioned that he decided not to support CJS users who run Node.js versions that don't support `require(esm)`.
+Some maintainers have decided not to support CJS users who run Node.js versions that don't support `require(esm)`.
 - **Guidance for Maintainers**: The consensus was that maintainers should be provided with different guides for different choices, as some may still want to support older versions of Node.js.
-- **Future Prospects**: Jordan envisioned a future where shipping native ESM (only) in all packages would be feasible, as long as there is an easy method for users on older engines to seamlessly adapt/transpile a consistent compile source.
+- **Future Prospects**: We envisioned a future where shipping native ESM (only) in all packages would be feasible, as long as there is an easy method for users on older engines to seamlessly adapt/transpile a consistent compile source.

 ### ESM as First Class

-- **Opinionated Documentation**: Geoffrey suggested that the documentation could be more opinionated, telling people to write ESM and considering CommonJS as legacy (but still supported).
+- **Opinionated Documentation**: We suggested that the documentation could be more opinionated, telling people to write ESM and considering CommonJS as legacy (but still supported).
 This would move away from presenting both as equal first-class citizens.
-- **Learn Article**: Jacob mentioned a potential Learn article that could be ported from the loaders example, providing practical guidance on configuring CommonJS and ESM for Node.js.
+- **Learn Article**: We mentioned a potential Learn article that could be ported from the loaders example, providing practical guidance on configuring CommonJS and ESM for Node.js.

 ### `node --init`

 - **Problem** (npm init): The group discussed the issue of `npm init` not making `"type": "module"` by default.
 - **Solution** (`node --init`): The proposed solution was to introduce a `node --init` command to create a `package.json` with `"type": "module"`.
 This could be extended to include `"scripts": {"test": "node --test"}` to bootstrap a project.
-- **Related Work**: Wes mentioned that the package maintenance working group (Node.js WG) is working on an [`pkgjs/create-package-json`](https://github.com/pkgjs/create-package-json) an alternative to `npm init`.
+- **Related Work**: We mentioned that the package maintenance working group (Node.js WG) is working on an [`pkgjs/create-package-json`](https://github.com/pkgjs/create-package-json) an alternative to `npm init`.

 > **⚠️ WARNING**: This is a proposal and not yet implemented.
 Also, it's may never be implemented.
 > Please don't take this for granted.

 ### Missing Pieces of ESM

-- **Performance**: Geoffrey mentioned a work-in-progress to remove async handling in the ESM loader, which is currently failing tests due to unexpected async activity.
-Jacob noted that it is currently impossible for ESM to be faster than CJS, but Joyee mentioned that it would be possible when import defer eval is shipped in V8.
+- **Performance**: We mentioned a work-in-progress to remove async handling in the ESM loader, which is currently failing tests due to unexpected async activity.
+We noted that it is currently impossible for ESM to be faster than CJS, but it was mentioned that it would be possible when import defer eval is shipped in V8.
 - **Snapshot & SEA Support**: The group discussed the need for snapshot and SEA support in ESM.

 ### Synchronous, In-thread & Universal Module Loader Customization Hooks

-- **Proposal Summary**: Joyee summarized the new proposal for synchronous, in-thread, and universal module loader customization hooks.
+- **Proposal Summary**: We summarized the new proposal for synchronous, in-thread, and universal module loader customization hooks.
-- **Escape Hatch**: Matteo mentioned the initial motivation for making hooks async to support network loading and his experiments with making async operations synchronous using a package called [`everysync`](https://www.npmjs.com/package/everysync).
+- **Escape Hatch**: We mentioned the initial motivation for making hooks async to support network loading and experiments with making async operations synchronous using a package called [`everysync`](https://www.npmjs.com/package/everysync).
-- **Migration Guide**: Jacob confirmed that the plan before removing the async hooks is to write a migration guide including [`everysync`](https://www.npmjs.com/package/everysync) (or similar).
+- **Migration Guide**: We confirmed that the plan before removing the async hooks is to write a migration guide including [`everysync`](https://www.npmjs.com/package/everysync) (or similar).

 ### Summary